remix-run/remix-website/data/posts/remix-vite-stable.md

 Since Vite copies files from `public` into the client build directory, and Remix’s client build directory was nested within the public directory, some consumers found their public directory being recursively copied into&nbsp;itself&nbsp;🫠

 To fix this, we had to rearrange our build output a bit.
 Remix Vite now has a single top-level `buildDirectory` option that defaults to `"build"`, resulting in `build/client` and `build/server` directories.

 The funny thing is that even though we only implemented this change to fix a bug, we actually much prefer this structure.
 And based on the feedback we received, so did our early adopters!

 ## More than just a Vite plugin

 Our earliest adopters ran the Vite CLI directly — `vite dev` for local development and `vite build && vite build --ssr` to build for production.
 Due to the lack of a custom wrapper around Vite, our initial unstable release post mentioned that Remix was now “just a Vite plugin”.

 However, with the introduction of server bundles, we were unable to hang onto this approach.
-We initially assumed that there was just a single server build but this was no longer the case.
-When using the `serverBundles` plugin option there would now be a dynamic number of server builds, and Remix needed a way to orchestrate the entire build process.
+When using the `serverBundles` option there would now be a dynamic number of server builds.
+We had assumed that we’d be able to define multiple inputs and outputs to Vite’s `ssr` build but this turned out not to be the case, so Remix needed a way to orchestrate the entire build process.
 The Vite plugin also now provides a new `buildEnd` hook so you can run your own custom logic once the Remix build has finished.

 We’ve kept as much of our old architecture as possible by maximizing the amount of code in our Vite plugin (and we’re glad we did!), and added `remix vite:dev` and `remix vite:build` commands to the Remix CLI.
-In the Remix v3, these commands will become the default `dev` and `build` commands for Remix.
+In Remix v3, these commands will become the default `dev` and `build` commands.

 So while we’re no longer “just a Vite plugin”, it’s fair to say that we’re still _mostly_ just a Vite&nbsp;plugin&nbsp;🙂